JatinKhare/advancesmcusystems/lab3/README.md

 **4. Determine which busses to maximize in the PL to the point where there are still some FPGA resources available (i.e., above 3%)**
 ```
-(Answer) The highest resource utilization is with 1024 bus width and CDMA S & F enabled, and that also has a fair amount of resources (definitely > 3%).
+The highest resource utilization is with 1024 bus width and CDMA S & F enabled, and that also has a lot of resources
+left (definitely > 3%).
 ```
 Find the [utilization](#utilization) report here.